-Poinsettias are the most popular Christmas flower.
-The days of just red poinsettias are long gone; there are poinsettias in every color from white to dark maroon and assorted shades of pink.
+Poinsettias are the most recognized and most popular Christmas flower.
+The days of just red or white poinsettias are long gone and now there are poinsettias in every color from blush pink to poinsettias mixed with splashes of pink, white and even gold.

 Easy Care Tips

 Follow these care tips and your poinsettias will last and last and last!